builab/subtomo2Chimera/README.md

 *python relionsubtomo2ChimeraX.py --i run_data_empiar10064.star --o load_tomo1.cxc --avgAngpix 10.48 --avgBoxSize "64,64,64" --tomoname CTEM_tomo1*

-3. Edit the script for proper level of the map and open the output script in Chimera using commandline or interface:
+3. Edit the ChimeraX loading script for proper level of the map and open the output script in Chimera using commandline or interface:

 *chimerax load_tomo1.cxc*